cpique/cpique.github.io/_posts/2018-6-6-Constructors.md

 ****

 ## TL;DR
-A constructor (or more specifically an instance constructor) is a member that implements the actions required to initialize an instance of a class.
+A __constructor__ (or more specifically an instance constructor) is a member that implements the actions required to initialize an instance of a class.
 It's a special method of a class that is called indirectly when creating an object using the `new` keyword.
 Constructors never have a return value and are always named identically to the class they are constructing.

-There are two forms of _constructor initializer_ - one which calls a base class constructor with the `base` keyword and one which calls another constructor from within the class, using the _this_ keyword.
+There are two forms of _constructor initializer_ -one which calls a base class constructor with the `base` keyword and one which calls another constructor from within the class, using the `this` keyword.
 There must always be a "chain" of constructors which runs constructors all the way up the class hierarchy.
 Every class in the hierarchy will have a constructor invoked, although some of those constructors may not explicitly appear in the code.
 Thus, there must be at least one constructor invoked in each class in the hierarchy.

 The __C#__ language spec refers to two types of constructors: instance constructors and static constructors.
-A static constructor it's useful to initialize static data at runtime.
+A __static constructor__ it's useful to initialize static data at runtime.
 They're parameterless and don't have an access modifider.

 ****